pushkarchougule/pushkarchougule/README.md

 <h2 align="center"> Hi there 👋 <br> My name is Pushkar </h2>

 <p align="center"> I am an IT professional with over 15 years of experience in Application development and maintenance.
-I have completed DevOps Foundation certification and leading our team's DevOps maturity efforts in terms of establishing fully automated end to end CI/CD pipelines.
+I have experience working in Finance (Payments and Credit Cards) and Healthcare (Insurance providers / payers) domains with the best in class organizations in these respective fields.

 I am also an aspiring Data Scientist - currently pursuing Master of Science in Data Science degree at the the Bellevue University with expected completion in March'2022.
 I believe every day brings new learning opportunities to us and we need to keep an open eye on what might present itself to us.
-Continued Learning is the way that can lead us towards excellence.
+Continued Learning is the way that can help us continue to improve and can eventually lead us towards excellence.
+And that's the way I look forward to every day in the life.

+I have completed DevOps Foundation certification and leading our team's DevOps maturity efforts in terms of establishing fully automated end to end CI/CD pipelines.

 </p>
 <br/>